 - Placement-drop and Drop-on impact (representing impacts occurring to packages during building of the mixed load)

-- Package horizontal impacts (representing impacts occurring through automated conveyor operations at automated retailer distribution Center) – where it is known or possible that packages will pass through a retailer distribution center with conveyoring/package level automated systems this test should be conducted.
+- Package horizontal impacts (representing impacts occurring through automated conveyor operations at automated retailer distribution Center) – when packages pass through a retailer distribution center with package level automated systems, this test should be conducted.

 Specifically the test investigates the following processes occurring for mixed loads (mixed pallets or roll cages):

 - Both mixed pallet and mixed roll cages are commonly used in retailer distribution in Europe.
 Based on observation it is deemed that roll cage mixed loads experience more significant hazards because packs are able to press against the roll cage sidewalls as well as other packs (other than this, mixed load hazards are similar between the mixed load pallet and mixed load roll cage formats).
 The presence of sidewalls provides a horizontal load on packs that is less significant in mixed pallets.
 Because both mixed pallet and roll cage formats are used widely, the worst case of the two formats was selected for the test.

 - Horizontal impact of mixed load (representing horizontal cage to cage (or mixed pallet to mixed pallet) impacts, or impacts between a mixed load and other fixed object, occurring during vehicle loading, road journey and handling at store)